 Clarity of self is a virtue that will pay off, in time, for someone.

-Wisdom is to know the limits of our strength.
+It is a great wisdom is to know the weaknesses of our strengths. [*4]

 “A man that hath no virtue in himself ever envies virtue in others.
 For men’s minds will either feed upon their own good or upon others’ evil; and who wants the one will prey upon the other; and whoso is out of hope to attain to another’s virtue will seek to come at even hand by depressing another’s fortune…